 Abuko Youth Association

 DOAF is sponsoring members of AYA, providing finance for training and education.
-We pay fees directly to schools and training institutes and monitor sponsees progress.
-We aim to continue to nurture and support AYA in its growth and bid for its young leaders to be well trained and qualified.
+We pay fees directly to schools and training institutes and monitor the young persons’ progress.

 Why AYA is important

 Young people are leaving Gambia, migrating to Europe "Backway".
 This is a perilous journey, with traffickers, kidnappers and dangers at sea along the way, and many have died.
 This route ends in a crossing the medittranean illegally.
 The Mediterranean crossing took 3,550 lives in the first eleven months of 2015, hundreds more than 2014's total.

 AYA have been affected personally, losing friends, family and members to the "backway".
 One of their main goals is to enable opportunities that provide young